Security Statement

 Security

 The convenience of banking through the internet is sometimes overshadowed by concerns that our private account information could fall into the wrong hands.
 At Willamette Valley Bank, security is the top priority.
 To this end we have a firewall between the internet and our client information preventing unauthorized access as well as only communicating through web browsers that support Secure Socket Layer (SSL) 3.0 or higher.
-As a final security measure we encrypt all data communications using state of the art encryption technology and Message Authentication Code (MAC).
+As a final security measure we encrypt all data communications using state-of-the-art encryption technology and Message Authentication Code (MAC).

 Guarantee